 No mandatory testing on HIV for pregnant women was introduced in the country.
 The health personnel need additional skills and knowledge to provide safer delivery practices, infant-feeding counselling and support.
 In 2009 the PMTCT Strategy was prepared in collaboration with UNICEF and IPH.
-New National Strategy is in the process of being adopted and it incorporates PMTST Strategy as its integral part.
+New National Strategy is adopted and it incorporates PMTST Strategy as its integral part.
+During 2010 and 2011 no pregnant women were diagnosed with HIV.